ephemer1s/ECE1786H-Assignments/a2/A2_CNN/Readme.md

 * `Classifier.py` - Defines the CNN model.

 * `ext_meaning.py` - Extract the meanings from trained model's linear layer.
-Which is used in P5.3.
+Which is used in P5.3 and section 6.

   Usage: `python ./A2_Baseline/ext_meaning.py`